They are out there…

 I also included two of the audio interviews with Maricopa colleagues I did for my (still to be finished, I promise, Martin!) project with the OER Research Hub.

 And also I really want to thank Irwin Devries for sending in a great video (I only saw it in the morning Irwin)– I appreciated what he had to share, and his opening Telecaster playing

 I had full intent to do a live audio stream on ds106radio and/or record my presentation.
 The night before test with audio mixing in ladiocast, and output to record in Audacity was perfect.
 But in the morning I was generating some bothersome static noise, so I just did it live.

 You can find the Google Docs presentation and resources at http://go.cogdog.it/oer-bigfoot.

 I’m likely doing another round of this on my September trip in New Zealand, so do not think I am done harassing you for stories.

 When you send stories in, this is how I feel

-The post "Stalking the Mythical OER Reuse" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2014/08/mythical-oer-reuse/) on August 10, 2014.
+The post "Stalking the Mythical OER Reuse" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/08/mythical-oer-reuse/) on August 10, 2014.